 Whether you’re finishing up a paper or project or studying for a final exam, here are some tips to help you finish the semester strong.

-Take advantage of the Libraries’ resources and helpful staff—even remotely!
+Take advantage of the Libraries’ resources and helpful staff—near or far!

 Reach out to your Liaison Librarian